 Add an item you like to your watch list, and set a reminder on your phone for a few minutes before the item ends – that way you won’t forget about it.

 I tend to bid in the last six seconds of the auction ending.
 I type in the absolute maximum amount I’m willing to pay and hope for the best!
 This way there is also less chance that you’ll get carried away and bid higher than your budget.
 Seven times out of ten I win the item for much less than my top budget.
-Of course sometimes I’ve lost the auction, but such is life.
-I knew my budget and didn’t go over it, so in the end I’m a winner even if I didn’t get the item I wanted.
+Of course, sometimes I’ve lost the auction, but such is life.
+I knew my budget and didn’t go over it, so in the end, I’m a winner even if I didn’t get the item I wanted.

-9. If you can, look out for items that end on weekdays during the day.
+If you can, look out for items that end on weekdays during the day.
 They tend to go for less than items that end at the weekend.
 Of course, this is only effective if you are able to bid during these times.

-Other Useful Advice
+Other Useful eBay Buying Advice

-10. If you’re substituting visiting charity shops with shopping on eBay, and not purchasing the eBay charity items, then it’s only right to include a donation, no matter how small to charity.
+If you’re substituting visiting charity shops with shopping on eBay, and not purchasing the eBay charity items, then it’s only right to include a donation, no matter how small to charity.
 Thankfully eBay allows you to donate to a charity of your choosing at the checkout.

-There you go – these eBaybuying tips are how I keep my wardrobe stocked up without it costing the earth or a ton of money.
-If you think I’ve missed anything then do let me know in the comments below – I would love to hear your eBay buying tips too!
+There you go – these eBay buying tips are how I keep my wardrobe stocked up without it costing the earth or a ton of money.
+If you think I’ve missed anything then do let me know in the comments below.
+I would love to hear your eBay buying tips too!